storj/docs/src/pages/dcs/how-tos/migrate-from-wasabi-to-storj/index.md

 rclone check wasabi:my-wasabi-bucket storj:my-wasabi-bucket
 ```

-This command will compare source (Wasabi) and destination (Storj) and report any discrepancies.
+This command will compare the source (Wasabi) and destination (Storj) and report any discrepancies.

 You can also see the contents of your Wasabi bucket in the Storj Web Console.